UCC Article 9 Amendments: Operating Under the New Rules

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will brief commercial finance attorneys on changes under UCC Article 9 amendments and outline how practitioners should adjust their search methods and due diligence practices in light of the new rules.
+This CLE course will brief commercial finance attorneys on changes under UCC Article 9 amendments and outline how practitioners should adjust their search methods and due diligence practices in light of the new rules.

 Key changes in the Article 9 amendments